Board of Directors

 Stephen J. Sadler

 Mr. Sadler has served as a director of OpenText since September 1997.
-From April 2000 to present, Mr. Sadler has served as the Chairman and CEO of Enghouse Systems Limited, a publicly traded software engineering company that develops geographic information systems as well as contact center systems.
+From April 2000 to present, Mr. Sadler has served as the Chairman and CEO of Enghouse Systems Limited, a publicly traded software company that provides enterprise software solutions focusing on remote work, contact centres, visual computing and communications for next generation software defined networks.
 Mr. Sadler was previously Chief Financial Officer, President and Chief Executive Officer of GEAC Computer Corporation Ltd. (GEAC).
-Prior to Mr. Sadler's involvement with GEAC, he held executive positions with Phillips Electronics Limited and Loblaws Companies Limited, and was Chairman of Helix Investments (Canada) Inc. Currently, Mr. Sadler is a director of Enghouse Systems Limited.
-Mr. Sadler holds a B.A.
+Prior to Mr. Sadler's involvement with GEAC, he held executive positions with Phillips Electronics Limited and Loblaws Companies Limited and was Chairman of Helix Investments (Canada) Inc. Currently, Mr. Sadler is a director of Enghouse Systems Limited.
+Mr. Sadler has a Business and Security Valuation certificate from the Canadian Association of Business Valuators, holds a B.A.
 Sc.
 (Honours) in Industrial Engineering and an M.B.A.
-(Dean's List) and he is a Chartered Professional Accountant.
+(Dean's List) from York University.
+He is also a Chartered Professional Accountant.

 Mr. Slaunwhite has served as a director of OpenText since March 1998.
-Mr. Slaunwhite has also been Director and Chairman of Vector Talent Holdings, L.P., the parent holding company of Saba Software, since 2017.
+Mr. Slaunwhite also previously served on the board of Vector Talent Holdings, L.P., the parent holding company of Saba Software from 2017 to December 2020.
+Previously, Mr. Slaunwhite also served as Chairman of the Board of Saba Software.
 Prior to his appointment at Vector Talent Holdings, Mr. Slaunwhite served as CEO and Chairman of Halogen Software Inc. from 2000 to August 2006, as President and Chairman from 1995 to 2000, and as a Director and Chairman from 1995 up to its acquisition by Vector Talent Holdings in 2017.
 From 1994 to 1995, Mr. Slaunwhite was an independent consultant to a number of companies, assisting them with strategic and financing plans.
 Mr. Slaunwhite was the Chief Financial Officer of Corel Corporation from 1988 to 1993.
 Mr. Slaunwhite holds a B.A.
 Commerce (Honours) from Carleton University.

 Katharine B. Stevenson

 Ms. Weinstein has served as a director of OpenText since December 2009.
 Ms. Weinstein is a co-founder and partner of LaBarge Weinstein LLP, a business law firm based in Ottawa, Ontario, since 1997.
-Ms. Weinstein's legal practice specializes in corporate finance, securities law, mergers and acquisitions and business law representation of public and private companies, primarily in knowledge-based growth industries.
-Prior to founding LaBarge Weinstein LLP, Ms. Weinstein was a partner of the law firm Blake, Cassels & Graydon LLP, where she practiced from 1990 to 1997 in Ottawa, and in Toronto from 1985 to 1987.
+Ms. Weinstein's legal practise specialises in corporate finance, securities law, mergers and acquisitions and business law representation of public and private companies, primarily in knowledge-based growth industries.
+Prior to founding LaBarge Weinstein LLP, Ms. Weinstein was a partner of the law firm Blake, Cassels & Graydon LLP, where she practised from 1990 to 1997 in Ottawa, and in Toronto from 1985 to 1987.
 Ms. Weinstein also serves on a number of not-for-profit boards.
+Ms. Weinstein has been recognised by Martindale-Hubbell (U.S.) with the highest possible rating in both Legal Ability and Ethical Standards.
+As well LaBarge Weinstein has been recognised by Canadian Lawyer as one of the Top 10 Corporate Boutiques.
 Ms. Weinstein holds an LL.B. from Osgoode Hall Law School of York University.